Amudhavum Annalakshmiyum: Development

 The series shoot began in January 2022 and the first promo was released on 9 February 2022 by revealing only half of the series title name Amudhavum _, with the main leads Kanmani Manoharan, known as Sweety (Bharathi Kannamma fame) and Arun Padmanabhan (Mangalya Dosham fame) where Amudha, one of the name of the title was played by Kanmani.

-The promo creates longing among the audience for the full title name and the series is expected to be launch on March or April, but the team postponed and the shoot was halt, also no further announcements regarding the series launch and the promo was not telecasting on Zee Tamil TV for three months.
+The promo creates longing among the audience for the full title name and the series is expected to be launched on March or April, but the team postponed and the shoot was halted, also no further announcements regarding the series launch and the promo was not telecasting on Zee Tamil TV for three months.
 This makes the rumors that the series was shelved and believed that it was dropped.

-In May 2022, the shoot was began and filmed at Karaikudi.
+In May 2022, the shoot was begun and filmed at Karaikudi.
 Finally the production team and the channel put an end to the rumors by releasing the second promo on 8 June 2022 with the additional cast members and revealing the full title name Amudhavum Annalakshmiyum, where Annalakshmi character was played by Karuthamma fame actress Rajashree.
 Within a week, the official launch date and timings was released.
 Sofia, was selected to play the role Nagalakshmi but she quit the series by making only the promo appearance, later she was replaced by Salma Arun.
 Likewise Blacksheep fame Shamni was signed to play the character Bhuvana, but she also left the series before the series launch by making only promo appearance, then Akshara replaced her in that role.